Last updated on December 16, 2024

 How Will Cards Be Added to Explorer?

-Cards will be added to Explorer in the same fashion as in Pioneer, through Standard set releases.
-There may be additional methods like Historic Anthologies to introduce cards to the client, but there won’t be digital-only cards added to Explorer as it approaches Pioneer’s base of cards.
+Cards are added to Explorer in the same fashion as in Pioneer, through Standard set releases.
+There may be additional methods like Historic Anthologies to introduce cards to the client.

 What Will Happen to Explorer in the Future?

-The long-term goal for Explorer is to retire the format once all the cards legal in Pioneer are on Arena, enabling it to become Pioneer.
+The long-term goal for Explorer is to retire the format once all the cards legal in Pioneer are on Arena.
 Explorer was created with the express purpose of being a temporary solution to bridge the gap between the current state of Arena and the future version of Arena with more cards fully integrated into the client.

 Wrap Up